alicjarozycka/alice/alicedb/README.md

 $ docker compose up -d
 ```

-This command will create database and run container that consists of:
+This command will create database in the background (-d flag) and run container that consists of:
 - alicedb
 - adminer-1.